 Even if it takes you 10 minutes to get your children to dress themselves, it will make them feel more confident and competent, doing these tasks themselves will also help to train their motor skills.

 Begin with simple dressing tasks, such as allowing them to put on their own pants or skirt and shirt, but give them a hand when it comes to trickier tasks, such as buttoning your kid’s button-down shirt, and help them understand why you're assisting them.

 Your kids don’t understand the importance of getting dressed quickly.
 They would much rather spend the time playing.

 If that's the case, why not make dressing up a game for them?
 It could be in the form of a race with a small prize at the end, such as ice cream, or you could make it appear as if you're constantly having a dress-up party.
 You will notice that your child will begin to enjoy the process more.
 They may even take the initiative to get dressed without your prompting.

 Getting your child dressed can take a long time, so why not shorten the process by planning their outfit the night before?
 Picking out the next day's outfit with your child before bedtime makes them eager to get dressed, especially if they chose the outfit themselves.
 This way, the time you used to spend searching for your kid’s outfit in the morning can be spent doing something else.

 With these tips, getting your kid to change into their outfit for the day will be a walk in the park.

 Looking for kids clothes online but not sure where to get them?
-SUNJI MISE carries a range of kids clothes; from polka dot shirts and kids button-down shirts to dresses and skirts and shirts for girls, shop your kid’s daily outfits from our collection.
+SUNJIMISE Kids Fashion carries a wide range of kids clothes; from polka dot shirts, kids button-down shirts, and outerwear to dresses, skirts, and shirts for girls, shop your kid’s daily outfits from our finest collection.